felixSchl/gh-preview/README.md

 ## Editor integration

-Of course, performing manual `POST` requests is not insanly productive, however it does lend itself very well to integrating with an editor.
+Of course, performing manual `POST` requests is not insanely productive, however it does lend itself very well to integrating with an editor.
 This can be done in one of two ways: